 10 Traveller reviews from Holiday Watchdog

 "I have recently arrived home after staying at the lovely Riad Hayati for 5 days.
 The Riad has to be one of the most beautiful and tranquil places I have ever stayed.
 It offered a welcome, quiet retreat from the hustle of the Souks and the service offered by the houseman Abdel was attentive without being over bearing.
 We were lucky enough to be meet the owner Ron during our stay.
 His warm welcome and wonderul stories of travels only added to the charm of the place.
 Hayati means 'my life' in arabic and the tasteful decor reflects his lifes experiences and travels.
 I would recommend this wonderful place to anybody who was looking for a restful stay in the chaos that can be Marrakech.
 We will be back."

 - Travel date: 27th May 2008

 "Just returned from heavenly ten days at Riad Hayati.
 I can't remember when we've been so spoiled.
 We had the most briliiant birthday celebration for my wife: Champagne, flowers everywhere, candles and Mina's famous "gateau au chocolat".
 The riad is exquisite: Very stylish, but wonderfully comfortable.
 But I think it is the personal attention and thoughtfulness of the staff and owner that sets Hayati apart from other riads we've stayed at.
 It is not at all surprising that it is rated so highly."

-- Travel date: Wed 21st of May 2008
+- Travel date: 21st May 2008

 A home from home

 "We stayed in this fabulous riad in early May.
 This is an intimate, tastefully renovated, authentic riad, centrally located in the medina.
 The staff are wonderful, Mina cooks beautifully using fresh produce from the central food market nearby.
 Her brother Abdel Hak manages the house.
 Both are so helpful but very unobtrusive.
 There are two nice rooms on the first floor and a larger suite with plunge pool opening shortly.
 The rooftop terrace is a great place to relax with lovely plants and the occasional sound of nearby minarets.
 This place is perfect for you if you want to stay in a good location in the medina and value tranquillity, service and the authentic riad experience.
 When we reserved the owner said he wanted us to treat the riad as our home.
 It certainly felt that way during our stay."

 - Travel date: 12th May 2008

 Surreal atmosphere in candel lit courtyard,

 - Travel date: 9th May 2008

 The calm before the chaos.